 For NSF-funded projects, all OBS costs are supported through a cooperative agreement between NSF-OCE and OBSIC.
-Thus, OBS costs are not included in science budgets proposed to NSF.
-However, for NSF planning purposes, an Informational Budget that summarizes the anticipated costs of supporting the experiment, both ashore and at sea, must be included in the proposal.
-The general procedure for requesting and using OBSIC instrumentation is summarized in this section and expanded upon in later sections:
+OBS costs for experiments supported by the Marine Geology and Geophysics (MGG) Program within the Ocean Sciences Division are not included in the PI's proposed budget, but do come out of the MGG science budget and thus, an Informational Budget that summarizes the anticipated costs of supporting the experiment, both ashore and at sea, must be included in the proposal.
+For experiments seeking support from MGG, the required procedure for requesting and using OBSIC instrumentation is summarized in this section and expanded upon in later sections.
+PIs submitting to NSF programs other than MGG should contact a program officer in MGG for information on how to include OBSIC costs in their proposal.